Robustness of equilibrium off-diagonal current fluctuation against localization of electron states in macroscopic two-dimensional systems: Introduction

 The most important aspect of the FDT is that it connects different and independent experiments.
 The conductivity is obtained via the measurement of electric current in a nonequilibrium state, while the current fluctuation via that of the time correlation of electric currents in an equilibrium state.
 The FDT enables us to estimate the magnitude of current noises (fluctuations) from the observed conductivity and vise versa\cite{electricalengineering1,electricalengineering2}.
 Moreover, one can also estimate temperature from the observed noise and conductivity\cite{thermometer}.
 The FDT has thus been utilized widely.

-However, the validity of the FDT in a quantum system is nontrivial\cite{QMT7,FS2016,SF2017}, since the disturbances by measurements were disregarded in its "derivation"\cite{CallenWelton,Nakano,Kubo1,Kubo2}.
-In fact, in quantum systems, disturbance should be taken into account when calculating time correlation (which is the fluctuation in the FDT), and the time correlation depends strongly on the way it is measured\cite{QMT2,QMT7,QMT5,QMT4, VM1,VM2,VM3,VM4,VM5,VM6,VM7,Koch1982}.
+The validity of the FDT for classical systems is well established, as mentioned above.
+By contrast, the validity of the FDT in a quantum system is nontrivial, since the disturbances by measurements were not considered in its "derivation"\cite{CallenWelton,Nakano,Kubo1,Kubo2}.
+In fact, in quantum systems, disturbance should be taken into account when calculating time correlation (which is the fluctuation in the FDT), and the time correlation depends strongly on the way it is measured\cite{QMT1,QMT8,QMT2,QMT7,QMT5,QMT4}.
 For example, when the measuring apparatus is rather violent in the sense that it absorbs electromagnetic quanta of the conductor, the FDT is violated at high frequencies, $\hbar \omega \gg k_{\rm B} T$\cite{QMT7}.
-This type of violation occurs because such an apparatus cannot measure the zero-point fluctuation which dominates the high-frequency fluctuation \cite{QMT2,QMT7}.
+This type of violation occurs because such an apparatus cannot measure the zero-point fluctuation which dominates the high-frequency fluctuation\cite{QMT1,QMT8,QMT2,QMT7}.

 Then, two questions were raised by Refs.\ \onlinecite{FS2016,SF2017}.
 One is whether the FDT can be violated even at low frequencies, $\hbar \omega \ll k_{\rm B} T$ (particularly at $\omega=0$).
-The other is a more fundamental question: Does the FDT always hold when fluctuation is measured not violently but in an ideal way that simulates classical ideal measurements as closely as possible?
-Such an ideal quantum measurement is called a {\em quasi-classical measurement.}
+The other is a more fundamental question: Does the FDT always hold when fluctuation is measured in a way free from avoidable disturbances, i.e., in an ideal way that simulates classical ideal measurements as closely as possible?
+Such an ideal quantum measurement is called a {\em quasi-classical measurement} (see Refs.\ \onlinecite{FS2016,SF2017} for its rigorous definition).